nishant-sr/convo_agent/README.md

 3. Sentiment Analysis:
 The sentiment analysis identifies the words of the user inputting and recognize if it is positive or not depending on the number it is outputting.

+We have also added extra topics for our agent's repertoire and our agent can give at least 5 different responses when the user enters something outside of the given topics.

 ## Navigation

 * [Project Report](https://github.com/310-Group2/convo_agent/blob/main/Documentation/310%20Project%20Plan.pdf)